Skip to main content

 Charlotte Cornell

 Charlie received her B.S. in Mathematics and Psychology from Loyola University Chicago.
-Her research focuses on how memory cues influence recall.
-She is interested in computational methods in cognitive and social sciences and how our memories can relate to empathy and decision-making.
-Outside the lab, Charlie enjoys kayaking and playing her favorite songs on the piano.
+Her research focuses on how one’s surroundings influence their memory and how this may vary for different individuals.
+Outside the lab, Charlie enjoys kayaking and playing the piano.

 Si Ma

 Si earned her bachelor’s in Geographic Information Systems and then entered NYU’s Psychology M.A. program.
-She is now interested in understanding memory and learning in a computational way.
-In her free time, Si enjoys spending time with her friends and playing video games.
+She is interested in understanding how motivation influences memory.
+Specifically, she focuses on exploring how reward affects memory with the help of computational modeling and EEG.
+In her free time, Si enjoys spending time with her friends and reading.

 Nikolaus Salvatore